 An espresso machine typically pushes high-temperature steam at 10 – 15 bar through a high-pressure valve.
 This in itself is a safety issue, all espresso machines have to be tested to ensure they work for a number of years in a safe and durable way.

 Of course, whilst this might be true for high-quality brands like Breville or Gaggia, it might not be quite so high up the list of priorities at cheaper brands.

 Checking the quality of an espresso machine can be hard.
 The fit and finish is often a great indicator but we would be a great advisor of reading message boards, social media comments and online reviews when looking for a machine.

-The great thing about these reviews are the sheer number of them in the case of established brands, some going back a few years.
-It’s these reviews that are helpful when establishing build quality as many consumers will report a faulty machine, particularly if the manufacture has been unhelpful when rectifying the issue.
+The great thing about these reviews is the sheer number of them in the case of established brands, some going back a few years.
+It’s these reviews that are helpful when establishing build quality as many consumers will report a faulty machine, particularly if the manufacturer has been unhelpful when rectifying the issue.

 My Top Picks By Types

 - Best Super-Automatic Espresso Machine